Annual chili cook-off needs support to get off ground

 FAYETTEVILLE, Ark.
-(KFTA) — The 15th Annual Chilirhea Charity Cook-Off is set for Saturday, February 8th but officials say they are in dire need of volunteers.
+(KNWA) — The 15th Annual Chilirhea Charity Cook-Off is set for Saturday, February 8th but officials say they are in dire need of volunteers.

 The grassroots cook-off is hosted at the Washington County Fairgrounds and raises money for Alzheimer’s each year, exceeding $100,000 the past year.